 - Chronic cough lasts much longer, sometimes over 2 months.
 This is typically the cough a smoker might have.
 It carries distinctive traits: rapid bouts of coughing, especially in the morning, wheezing, dyspnea during physical efforts and regular expectorations.

 - Medicinal cough which is a side effect of certain medicines is often dry.

 To alleviate or heal cough, sanitary experts have discovered the benefits certain plants impart us:

 - Marshmallow root, fir buds and lungwort drunk in the form of herbal tea all have expectorant properties.

 - Great mullein, eucalyptus, fennel, mallow and common ivy are very effective in treating wet cough.
 Herbal tea made from these increases the fluidity of secretions and expectoration.
 Crush green anise (aniseed) seeds in tea, it’s also a mucilage.

 - Thyme and Iceland moss are both disinfectant plants that are very useful in treating dry cough.

-To quickly and effectively find solace, take ⅓ oz (10 g) ivy leaves, ½ oz (15 g) great mullein, ⅓ oz (10 g) licorice roots, ½ oz (15 g) mallow leaves, ⅓ oz (10 g) thyme, ⅓ oz (10 g) marshmallow roots.
+To quickly and effectively find solace, take ⅓ oz (10 g) ivy leaves (not poison ivy!), ½ oz (15 g) great mullein, ⅓ oz (10 g) licorice roots, ½ oz (15 g) mallow leaves, ⅓ oz (10 g) thyme, ⅓ oz (10 g) marshmallow roots.
 Mix all of the above.
 Boil one cup of water and add 1 teaspoon of the plant mix.
 Let it steep for 10 minutes.
 Filter the preparation and add honey.
 Drink several times a day.

 If the cough persists and symptoms such as weight loss, fever, painful headaches, asthma or traces of blood appear in the mucus, immediately visit your consulting physician.